LyraSolomon/programmer-training/general/lessons/loops/README.md

 ### DO NOT CREATE CODE THAT REPEATS FOREVER

 In terminal, try running `cat /dev/urandom` or `yes This is an infinite loop`.
 Not very fun, is it?
-Here's a python program that does the same thing:
+Here's a Python program that does the same thing:

 ```
 while (True):